Khulna University: Architecture discipline

-Bangla Language and Literature discipline
+Bangla language and literature discipline

-Bangla discipline was introduced in the year 2010–2011.
-It offers B.A.Hons. in Bangla Language and Literature.
+Bangla discipline was introduced in 2010–2011.
+It offers B.A.Hons. in Bangla language and literature.
 An MS program will be introduced soon.

-Biotechnology and Genetic Engineering discipline
+Biotechnology and genetic engineering discipline

-Biotechnology and Genetic Engineering (the then Biotechnology) Discipline launched its academic activities in 1995.
-In 2003, the discipline was renamed as "Biotechnology and Genetic Engineering".
-The discipline offers a four years professional BSc degree in Biotechnology and Genetic Engineering and two-year MS degree in Biotechnology and Genetic Engineering.
+Biotechnology and genetic engineering (the then biotechnology) discipline launched its academic activities in 1995.
+In 2003, the discipline was renamed "Biotechnology and Genetic Engineering".
+The discipline offers a four-year professional BSc degree in biotechnology and genetic engineering and a two-year MS degree in biotechnology and genetic engineering.

-Business Administration discipline
+Business administration discipline

-The Business Administration Discipline began in 1991.
+The business administration discipline began in 1991.
 The university offers a 4-year bachelor's degree in Business Administration (BBA).
 The university has run management training programs for the Bangladesh naval officers since 1995.
 The school introduced a regular MBA program in 2002, and an Executive MBA (EMBA) program in 2005.
-BAD offers a contemporary quality admission process to have the finest students to be a part of it & the university.
+BAD offers a contemporary quality admission process to have the finest students be a part of it & the university.